xiaowentianphdgogo/xiaowentianphdgogo.github.io/_pages/cv.md

 ## Education

-- Ph.D in Electrical Engineering, North Carolina University, 2021 - present
+- Ph.D. in Electrical Engineering, North Carolina University, 2021 - present.
-- M.S. in Information and Communication Engineering, Dalian University of Technology, 2016 - 2019
+- M.S. in Information and Communication Engineering, Dalian University of Technology, 2016 - 2019.
-- B.S. in Electronics and Information Engineering (English Intensive), Dalian University of Technology, 2012 - 2016
+- B.S. in Electronics and Information Engineering (English Intensive), Dalian University of Technology, 2012 - 2016.

 ## Service to Scientific Community